-The law allows Illinois operators to open retail and online sportsbooks.
+Illinois law operators to open retail and online sportsbooks.
 It also paves the way for a number of new casinos across the state.

-Pritzker’s law lays a sturdy foundation on which legal online sportsbooks can grow and flourish in Illinois.
+The Prairie State’s law lays a sturdy foundation on which legal online sportsbooks can grow and flourish.
 The Illinois Sports Wagering Act allows Illinois casinos, horse tracks, and certain sporting venues to apply for a sports betting license.
-Additionally, 18 months after issuing its first retail license, the state plans to permit three online-only sports betting licenses.

 Illinois’ sportsbook presence is primarily retail-based as it currently stands.
 However, the state’s laws allow for mobile betting.
 It’s safe to expect a flurry of partnerships in the coming months as land-based properties partner with online providers.
 Though few have been formally announced, there are a fair number of existing partnerships likely to expand into Illinois with online sports betting sites.